 |CLLS 409||Interpretive Hematology||2.0|

 |CLLS 410||Advanced Clinical Chemistry and Instrumentation||2.0|

 |CLLS 415||Special Topics in Clinical Laboratory Sciences (optional)||1-6|

 |CLLS 438||Research Paper (optional)||1.0|

-Upon completion of prerequisite courses and the prescribed curriculum listed above, graduates of the Clinical Laboratory Sciences program, will have fulfilled the general education requirements of VCU.
+Upon completion of prerequisite courses and the prescribed curriculum listed above, graduates of the Medical Laboratory Sciences program, will have fulfilled the general education requirements of VCU.

 For Students with an Associate Degree in Laboratory Science

 MLS credit may be granted for upper level course requirements through challenge examinations or exemptions based on documented competencies, depending upon a student's past academic performance in previous course work and clinical experience.
 Click here for detailed guidelines.

 MLTs who meet the exemption eligibility requirements for the junior level laboratory portions of the curriculum may take the program on-line.